 Your IC agenda should inform and shape the firm’s business strategy—buyer understanding, growth opportunity identification, and competitive intelligence.
 It should empower the core elements of its execution, including solution development and delivery, marketing, and relationship development.
 Finally, the agenda should provide mechanisms for learning, solution refinement, and client feedback.
-Bob Buday at the Bloom Group offers a simple, powerful model for thinking about IC development and application.
+Bob Buday at Buday Thought Leadership Partners offers a simple, powerful model for thinking about IC development and application.
 (See graphic below.)

 3. Stop looking at intellectual capital as just a marketing initiative.

 In The Marketing Trend Devouring Your Core Business, I detailed how SaaS firms are using IC for marketing.
 Their most common approach is disseminating “How To…” information in order to be helpful.
 Most professional services firms typically pursue IC only for demand generation (e.g. to fuel media relations and build brand awareness) using one of these three approaches: